shahab-eskandari/assignment1_refactor/README.md

 in the terminal.

 ## Results
-For seeing the result array please open console in the browser
+For seeing the result array please open console in the browser.